 Q: Do you make tutorials?

 A: Yes!
 I love tutorials because they helped me as an aspiring artist and I want to give back to the community.
 I haven't had time to make all the tutorials I have in plan but I will get to them one at a time.
-The tutorial page is currently under construction but you can find some of my old tutorials on my deviantArt page.
+You can check out all the existing tutorials I have on the Tutorials Page.

 Q: When will you post the next chapter of your comic/ upload a new drawing?